Letter to the Ministry of Housing, Communities and Local Government

 The house price affordability crisis

-The House Price Crisis, The Present Dilemma Over Estate Agents, and The Politics Governing Planning
+The House Price Crisis, The Present Dilemma Over Estate Agents, and The Politics Governing Town Planning

 The result of the general election is the best opportunity to remedy the ongoing house price crisis.
 It is all about affordability, affordability, affordability for those buying or renting housing to live in, as it forms a major part of the cost of living crisis.